Tyrn/wei/the-insider-en.typ

      "It's a stupid argument," he said, "I've been to Gera and I could  give you hundred proofs that its Leader is thousand times more dangerous than all the psychopaths...
-Why don't you think about this  - the Gera  army's total military capabilities are  approaching  those  of Earth and  all  the  other Federation  of  Nineteen members'  armies  combined,  and  every time,  when somebody in the Federation Assembly proposes to  boost the defense spending,
+Why don't you think about this---the Gera  army's total military capabilities are  approaching  those  of Earth and  all  the  other Federation  of  Nineteen members'  armies  combined,  and  every time,  when somebody in the Federation Assembly proposes to  boost the defense spending,